diku-dk/futhark-website/blog/2020-05-03-higher-order-parallel-programming.rst

 Whenever I explain parallel functional programming, whether to students or the barista at a coffee shop, one thing I must contend with is people's prior experience with parallel programming.
-Quite often, these experiences are with low-level multi-threaded programming, fraught with race conditions and other hazards.
+Quite often these experiences are with low-level multi-threaded programming, fraught with race conditions and other hazards.
 Their experience is that parallel programming is difficult and frustrating.
 And who can blame them?
 Shared-state multi-threaded programming is